jerryli27/pixiv_dataset/README.md

 This repository is for releasing two pixiv related datasets, both originally used for training neural network models for *sketch colorization* task.

+**Note: This repo is quite old and some of the ids provided may be obsolete. e.g. 18539562,18445616 ; 18472825,18464499.
+Please use with caution.** (Thanks to Shuchita who pointed this out.)

 ### File description